turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 There are several post processing effects implemented in the `wiRenderer`.
 They are all implemented in a single function with their name starting with Postprocess_, like for example: `wiRenderer::Postprocess_SSAO()`.
 They are aimed to be stateless functions, with their function signature clearly indicating input-output parameters and resources.

 The chain/order of post processes is not implemented here, only the single effects themselves.
 The order of post proceses is more of a user responsibility, so it should be implemented in the [High Ievel Interface](#high-level-interface).
 For reference, a default post processchain is implemented in [RenderPath3D::RenderPostProcessChain()](#renderpath3d) function.

+#### Instancing
+Instanced rendering will be always used automatically when rendering objects.
+This means, that [ObjectComponents](#objectcomponent) that share the same [mesh](#meshcomponent) will be batched together into a single draw call, even if they have different transformations, colors, or dithering parameters.
+This can greatly reduce CPU overhead when lots of objects are duplicated (for example trees, rocks, props).

+[ObjectComponents](#objectcomponent) can override [stencil](#stencil) settings for the [material](#materialcomponent).
+In case multiple [ObjectComponents](#objectcomponent) share the same mesh, but some are using different stencil overrides, those could be removed from the instanced batch, so there is some overhead to modifying stencil overrides for objects.

+<i>Tip: to find out more about how instancing is used to batch objects together, take a look at the `RenderMeshes()` function inside [wiRenderer.cpp](../WickedEngine/wiRenderer.cpp)</i>

+#### Stencil
+If a depth stencil buffer is bound when using [DrawScene()](#drawscene), or [DrawScene_Transparent()](#drawscene_transparent), the stencil buffer will be written.
+The stencil is a 8-bit mask that can be used to achieve different kinds of screen space effects for different objects.
+[MaterialComponents](#materialcomponent) and [ObjectComponents](#objectcomponent) have the ability to set the stencil value that will be rendered.
+The 8-bit stencil value is separated into two parts:
+- The first 4 bits are reseved for engine-specific values, such as to separate skin, sky, common materials from each other. these values are contained in [wiEnums](#wienums) in the `STENCILREF` enum.
+- The last 4 bits are reserved for user stencil values.
+The application can decide what it wants to use these for.

+Please use the `wiRenderer::CombineStencilrefs()` function to specify stencil masks in a future-proof way.

+The [Pipeline States](#pipeline-states) have a `DepthStencilState` type member which will control how the stencil mask is used in the graphics pipeline for any custom rendering effect.
+The functionality is supposed to be equivalent and closely matching of what DirectX 11 provides, so for further information, refer to the [DirectX 11 documentation of Depth Stencil States](https://docs.microsoft.com/en-us/windows/win32/direct3d11/d3d10-graphics-programming-guide-depth-stencil).

 ### wiEnums
 [[Header]](../WickedEngine/wiEnums.h)